·Use case

 # 1. Save the .mbnt bundle.
 This is the primary preservation

-# write-once or version-controlled media.
+# version-controlled media.

-sha256sum <bundle_id>.mbnt > bundle.sha256.txt
+sha256sum <proof_id>.mbnt > bundle.sha256.txt

 # 2. Save the canonical document the bundle commits to.
 For